stakewithus/valk-monitoring/README.md

 - Encode username from string to hex: `echo -n "admin@test.com" | od -A n -t x1 | sed 's/ *//g'` Remember the encoded username
 - "user" as encoded username,"pw" as plaintext password `vault write auth/userpass/users/[user] password=[pw] policies=app-policy`
 - exit the docker container command line
+- Replace VAULT_TOKEN in app.env with the root token
 - `docker-compose up -d --build`

+### Configuration
+- Replace frontend/src/config/dev.js with the correct ip address
+- Ensure vault is unsealed.
+If its sealed, unseal it

 ## Login in
 - Navigate to `<ip address>:8080`and login using the details created in the backend